-This section begins with a statistical analysis (Section 6a) to show that breaking in a subset of the regions defined above accounts for almost all of the NAOI/NAMI on an interannual basis.
-Then, a within-season analysis is presented in Section 6b to show that the NAO varies contemporaneously (i.e., zero time lag) with RWB frequency, consistent with the discussion of the composite and schematic in Section 4.
+This section begins with a statistical analysis to show that breaking in a subset of the regions defined above accounts for almost all of the NAOI/NAMI on an interannual basis.
+A within-season analysis is presented in section 6b to show that the NAO varies contemporaneously (i.e., zero time lag) with RWB frequency, which is consistent with the discussion of the composite and schematic in section 4.